About The Global Cyclist 1726

 The flight over the Tasman Sea to New Zealand is going well, and we land almost exactly at 11:30 PM local time.

-The form also asks if you have camping equipment, medications, explosives, weapons, and such.
+The form also asks if you have camping equipment, medications, explosives, weapons, and so on.

 I indicated that I have a tent and other camping gear and that my last destination was Borneo, where I also camped.
 The passport control officer wants to take a look at this form and notices that I marked a few ”yes” boxes.